Frequently asked questions and house rules

 Can I pay cash?

 We only accept payments by card.
-This means it is not possible to pay cash for tickets at the ticket desk or for drinks at the bar.
+This means it is not possible to pay cash for tickets at the booking office or for drinks at the bar.
 Our payment terminals accept normal and contactless payments by debit card or credit card.
 Our Pin Only policy enables safer, quicker payments.

 How late does the performance end?

 As soon as we know what the end time of a concert or performance will be, we will report this on the relevant website page.
 The end time is also noted in the service email that you receive at least one day before the performance.
-On the evening itself, the end time is shown on screens in the theatre.
 Please note that the end time is always an estimate and does not include the closing applause or any encores.

-At what time do the doors of the hall open?
+At what time do the doors of the lobby open?

-In Amare and Nieuwe Kerk, the hall doors open half an hour before the show.
+In Amare and Nieuwe Kerk, the doors of the lobby will open 60 minutes before the show.
 Please be there on time, but do not arrive too early!
 That way, you avoid having to wait outside (in the cold).
-Unfortunately, latecomers cannot be admitted.

 Is there a waiting list for sold-out performances?